-- You no longer have to use a third party app to administer your promotion although some good ones out there, including Rafflecopter and PromoSimple, make administering promotions easier and allow you to collect additional data like email addresses and give participants bonus entries (which Facebook does not allow you to do).
+- You no longer have to use a third party app to administer your promotion - although there are some good ones out there, including Rafflecopter and PromoSimple, which make administering promotions easier, allow you to collect additional data like email addresses and give participants bonus entries (which Facebook does not allow you to do).

-- You can use the Facebook functionality of Like and Comment (on your Page and/or Page Post) and Messaging as competition entry mechanisms.
+- You can use the Facebook functionality of Liking and Commenting (on your Page and/or Page Post) and Messaging as competition entry mechanisms.

-- You should add any age restrictions or specific T&CS of your promotion to your promotional Page Post, and I also advise adding a disclaimer to your post, stating clearly that your promotion isn’t “sponsored, endorsed or administered by, or associated with Facebook in any way”.
+- You should add any age restrictions or specific T&CS for your promotion to your promotional Page Post - and I also advise adding a disclaimer to your post, stating clearly that your promotion isn’t “sponsored, endorsed or administered by, or associated with Facebook in any way”.

 Every day I see plenty of businesses who are, by accident or design, flouting Facebook’s revised rules and may be getting away with it, but would you really want to chance losing your business page and the ability to communicate with your fans if you were found out?
 Your competitors who are sticking to the rules may even "shop" you - so beware.

-The revised rules give you plenty of great promotional opportunities on Facebook and you can also consider hosting a promotion on your own blog or website where you have complete control and freedom.
-The best approach is to create an optimised landing page (also known as a Squeeze Page) and then let people know about it by adding a post on your Facebook page (not forgetting to use Twitter or Instagram, if it’s appropriate).
+The rules still give you plenty of great promotional opportunities on Facebook, and you can also consider hosting a promotion on your own blog or website where you have complete control and freedom.
+The best approach is to create an optimised landing page (also known as a squeeze page) and then let people know about it by adding a post on your Facebook page (not forgetting to use Twitter or Instagram, if it’s appropriate).